binpash/libbash/README.md

 *The `libbash` module contains the following functions.*

-`bash_to_ast` takes as input a file containing a bash script and optionally a boolean indicating whether the bash-5.2 source executable doing the parsing should be re-made (by default this is false).
+`bash_to_ast` takes as input a file containing a bash script.
 It returns a `list` of `Command`s (see AST Classes below) representing the AST of the script.
 This function will throw an Exception if the script is invalid.

 `ast_to_json` takes as input a `list` of `Command`s and returns a list of json-style object's representing the `Command`s (we say that a json-style object is either a `map` from `str` to json-style object or a `str`, `int`, `null`, or `list` of json-style object).

 `ast_to_bash` takes as input a list of `Command`s and converts it into the associated Bash script, pretty-printed.
 This function does not preserve line numbers, spacing, or other stylistic components.

 `==` the equality operator has been implemented in the `Command` class.
 This operator ignores stylistic fields stored in the AST, and considers two `Commands` to be equal if they are structurally equal.
 In most cases, a round-trip from `ast_to_bash` to `bash_to_ast` will result in the same script, but this is not guaranteed.
 In a few occasional cases, this round trip will wrap certain commands in a `Group` command, which doesn't change the functionality of the script but does change the AST.

-`configure_bash` runs the `configure` script and `make clean all` in the bash source directory to create the `bash.so` shared object file that `libbash` uses to convert a script to its AST, and vice versa.
-If this isn't called explicitly, the first call to any of the main three API calls will do this automatically.
-However, if this library was downloaded via pip this is done during setup.

 `run_tests` runs a testing suite on the above functions.
 If this fails, please consider creating a *New Issue* or making a *Pull Request* to fix the bug.